Alternative fixed income: Trends and opportunities

 • Alternative fixed income is also well-suited for sustainable investing.
 This asset class often finances projects that do not have easy access to capital markets and would otherwise receive less financing.
 Sustainable investing in infrastructure, for instance, is already a major trend.
 Opportunities in renewables, water treatment, communications, and mobility, in both developed and emerging countries are also available.

-• From a capital point of view, many alternative assets are also treated favourably.
+• From a capital point of view, many alternative assets are also treated favorably.
 Examples are mortgages, insured private loans, export credit agency loans and other illiquid loans with a government guarantee.
 For asset-backed securities, capital charges have also been reduced for the Simple, Transparent and Standard subcategory.

 • Alternative fixed income strategies thus show a great variety in terms of spread, risk, capital charge, liquidity, duration matching and opportunities for responsible investing.
 This enables investors to choose those assets which best fit their particular investment needs, by taking the different characteristics of these assets into account.